brian-emarquez/BrianMarquez3/README.md

 ### Hey there!
 Welcome to my repositories! 👋🚀

-- 💻 Technologies: Java, C++, PHP, Django, Javascript, Kivy, etc.
+- 💻 Technologies: Java, Python, C++, Django API REST Framenwork, Javascript, Kivy, etc.
 - ✨ Always learning in order to be better than yesterday.